Associate Professor David Wacks in a class on the tres culturas (three cultures: Christian, Jewish, and Islamic) of medieval Spain.

-Spanish is one of the three Latin-based languages known as Romance languages.
-The study of French and Italian are also taught in the Department of Romance Languages.
+Spanish is one of the four Latin-based (or Romance) languages taught in the Department of Romance Languages at UO, along with French, Italian and Portuguese.

 Undergraduate degree: BA